csci50-cbutler/e28/independent-study/README.md

 MDN also has information on how to manage multiple controllers and browser support as well.
 For more information, see the [MDN Gamepad Specification](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).

-My "fun find" is the [Gamepad Tester](https://html5gamepad.com/) which allows you to test your code.
+My "fun find" is the [Gamepad Tester](https://html5gamepad.com/) which allows you to test your code with a controller.

-The controller interaction is very important as it can also manage movement of objects.
 Let's take a look at positioning.
-There are a few important terms related to positioning; they are teleporting and spatial or positional tracking.
+The controller may direct the movement of the object, but the object will not go anywhere without programmatically managing the movement of the object.

 ### Positioning
-WebGL libraries and APIs also take care of positioning which helps the object positioning as that object moves about the simulated environment.
-There is support for "texture".
-This manages the imagery and objects within an environment.
-WebGL 1.0 and 2.0 is supported by most major browsers including stable releases of Apple Safari, Opera, Google Chrome, Firefox, Internet Explorer.
+WebGL libraries and APIs also take care of positioning which creates the appearance of an object moving about the simulated environment.
+There is also support for "texture" which is an array of pixels that simulate the look of an object.
+For example, the management of light and pixels to look like a car in a scene.
+WebGL manages the imagery, textures, and objects within an environment with JavaScript libraries.
+You can customize and create your own depending upon your level of knowledge of how to create and render 2D and 3D objects.

 #### Teleporting
-A simple to describe teleporting, in regards to AR/VR, is moving the viewer around a scene or an object around a scene.
+A simple way to describe teleporting, in regards to AR/VR, is moving the viewer around a scene or an object around a scene.
 Developer software like Unity have robust support for teleporting allowing movement of through various scenes.
-With HTML5, let JavaScript be your friend.
 At the heart of teleporting in AR/VR is the ability to manage the viewer or object within a space or the physics of moving from one location to another.
-MDN has an API, [XRReferenceSpace()](https://developer.mozilla.org/en-US/docs/Web/API/XRReferenceSpace), which allows a developer to use the offset, or location, of an object, in a space.
-It then uses a series of supported interfaces that allows a developer to program a new offset.
-When the browser is launched, an object can be located in that offset or the controller can be used to move the object from one location in a scene to another.
+MDN has a JavaScript API, [XRReferenceSpace()](https://developer.mozilla.org/en-US/docs/Web/API/XRReferenceSpace), which allows for programming movement by using the objects position offset, or location of that object in a space.
+A variety of supported interfaces allows for development of new offsets.
+When the browser is launched, an object is located in a starting position or offset and, through the use of a controller to provide direction, that object relocates from one offset to another simulating movement.
+The premise is the same with video, however, no controller is needed to view the recorded material.

 #### Spatial Tracking
-MDN has a section for [spatial tracking](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Spatial_tracking) that allows for developers to manage movement.
+WebGL can also provide spatial tracking.
+MDN has an extensive section on [spatial tracking](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API/Spatial_tracking).
+The libraries and APIs that allows for an immersive experience.
+Spatial tracking can manage the users position to create the feeling that you are part of that environment.
+This is done by setting your location and tracking your position and movements as well as the objects within that scene.

 ### Positioning Summary
-In summary, WebGL has extensive positioning support that allows for a variety of motion and motion management.
+In summary, WebGL has extensive positioning support that allows for a variety of motion and motion management of objects and tracking of the users motion and positions within a scene to create an immersive experience.

 ###  WebGL  Samples
 My "fun find" on samples using WebGL can be found at [WebGL Samples](https://webglsamples.org/).
+These samples can be viewed on most browsers.

 ## ***WebXR***
-[WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) is set of standard developed by the  W3C specification and development standards are maintained by MDN.
-WebXR allows for 3D rendering for virtual worlds includes an an API for headset device integration.
-WebXR  is built on WebGL and supports a variety of headsets from cardboard, to Google Daydream, to Oculus Rift.
+[WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) is another W3C specification and MDN manages developer standards based upon the W3C specification.
+WebXR allows for 3D rendering of virtual worlds and includes an API for headset device integration.
+WebXR  is built on WebGL and supports a variety of headsets including cardboard, Google Daydream, and Oculus Rift.

-In some cases, you may need an extension.
-However, in most cases, if you have a headset and an AR/VR/XR compatible phone, the browser will become available from the home view.
+In some cases, an extension may be required.
+In most cases, if you have a headset and an AR/VR/XR compatible phone, the browser option will become available from the home view.
 You can then navigate to your web AR/VR experience and *experience it*.

-[Google Chrome](https://chrome.google.com/webstore/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje/related) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/webxr-api-emulator/) have also developed extension for headset emulators that allows you to test the headset viewpoint from your browser.
-You cannot control it, it just allows the developer the ability to see what is being developed without having to use a device.
+[Google Chrome](https://chrome.google.com/webstore/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje/related) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/webxr-api-emulator/) have WebXR simulator extensions available allowing developers the ability to simulate the viewpoint for a variety of popular headset.

 ## A-Frame
-There are several frameworks.
-[A-Frame](https://aframe.io/docs/1.0.0/introduction/) is an AR/VR development framework that allows for development using HTML without installing anything but a script tag is needed in the head of an HTML document.
-A-Frame supports more than three more than 3D scene rendering.
-It framework has a powerful entity-component framework that provides a declarative, extensible, and composable structure to [three.js](https://threejs.org/).
-I will not cover Three.js as it, too, is a framework built on WebGL.
-A-Frame does not always require JavaScript for motion like others.
-Of course, JavaScript is needed for more complicated motion and scenes.
+[A-Frame](https://aframe.io/docs/1.0.0/introduction/) is an AR/VR development framework that allows for development using HTML without installing anything.
+A script tag is needed in the head of an HTML document.
+A-Frame supports more than 3D scene rendering.
+It uses an entity-component framework based on [three.js](https://threejs.org/) which is also built on the WebGL framework.

+A-Frame does not always require JavaScript for motion like other frameworks.
+Custom JavaScript can be written for more complicated motion and scenes or developing new A-Frame components.
 However, to develop a simple web AR/VR experience you just need HTML.
 Let's build a scene using A-Frame.

     <!DOCTYPE html>
     <html>